harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

 .. caution::

     The deadlines for all assignments are on Canvas.
-Deadlines are enforced to the minute; the last commit before the deadline will be considered as the submission.
+Deadlines are enforced to the minute; the last commit before the deadline will be considered the submission.
 The course late policy is a 10% deduction per 8 hours of lateness.

     Note that the Travis tests can take a while, and no testing-related extensions will be granted.